Japan-China relations: Establish a legal framework for "economic statecraft"!

 Professor Emeritus and Visiting Professor, University of Shizuoka

 Is it possible to confront China militarily?
-The Stockholm International Peace Research Institute (SIPRI) reported that China's official 2024 military expenditure was at least US$314 billion, noting that official figures may exclude certain expenditures, and the actual amount could be significantly higher.
+The Stockholm International Peace Research Institute (SIPRI) reported that China's official 2024 military expenditure was at least US$314 billion (48.7 trillion yen), noting that official figures may exclude certain expenditures, and the actual amount could be significantly higher.
 Meanwhile, Japan's military spending is approximately 8.37 trillion yen (US$54 billion).
 That is, the gap is nearly six times.
 Simple monetary comparisons cannot determine military strength.
 However, short-term reversals are complex.
 They cannot be reversed in the short term.
 AI projections suggest that even over a decade, Japan is unlikely to achieve equivalent military capabilities.
 Does this mean that the solution lies in military capabilities?
 The 2022 National Security Strategy and Defense Capability Development Plan outlines a form of denial deterrence to prevent an adversary from intending to attack.
 This strategy includes stand-off defense (long-range missiles), integrated air and missile defense, unmanned assets (drones, etc.), cross-domain capabilities (space and cyber), C2 (command and control), ISR (intelligence, surveillance, and reconnaissance), mobility, civil protection, and sustainability/resilience (maintaining and restoring societal functions).
 These do not necessarily imply nuclear armament.

 Comments